This original blog post has been fully updated for 2021.

 Research as much as you can in your chosen field.

-If you are interested in working at a music-related charity, refer to our comprehensive list here.
+If you want to work at a music-related charity, refer to our comprehensive list here.
 Or if you want to work specifically for a woman, here are 100 women-run companies to choose from.

 If you love a specific band or artist, look up who they work with and put those companies on your list.
 Nothing is more thrilling and satisfying than working for your FAVORITE artists and bands (I still get a thrill out of that, and I’ve been working in the music industry for 20+ years).